 It was created by local artist Shane Johnstone, who erected it in 2005 at Scalestones Point in 2005.
 Originally a fairground artist, Shane has created an art work that has an exhuberance and childlike innocence that brings a smile to all who see it.
 It’s made from tiny coloured mosaic pieces and glitters in the sunshine.
 In 2011 Morecambe Bay town council voted against buying it from the artist and it was going to be dismantled.
 However, a local campaign was set up to raise funds and so far it is still in place.

 Mr Johnstone said public support had made him change his mind about destroying it.
 “People love it.
-There’s dozens of sculptures along the promenade and the two that get talked about are Eric Morecambe and my sculpture,” he said.
-You often see children climbing all over it and at Christmas Cupid is usually bedecked with festive tinsel.
+There are dozens of sculptures along the promenade and the two that get talked about are Eric Morecambe and my sculpture,” he said.
+You often see children climbing all over it and at Christmas Cupid is often bedecked with festive tinsel.

 If you can, see it at sunset.
 Light focuses on the figures and shadows play across their faces and the shimmering water or undulating (and yes, dangerous) sands spreading out towards the Lake District fells and the Irish Sea.

 Watch this short video for more views of Morecambe Bay from the north promenade.